petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

     2. Of the software engineering and development
 2. Build tools and infrastructure to bring the cost down

+Option 1.1 is the approach of groups like
+[The Carpentries](https://carpentries.org/)
-Option 1.1 is effectively the strategy of groups like [The Carpentries](https://carpentries.org/) and [The Turing Way](https://book.the-turing-way.org) and it's a good one.
+and [The Turing Way](https://book.the-turing-way.org) and it's a good one.